sirMackk/py3tftp/README.md

 - [New unpacking methods][8] - some sweet stuff right there (3.5+)
 - [Tracebacks attached to exceptions][9] - woo!
 - Strings are now bytes because all text is unicode

+**This project is in maintenance mode!**

+It is not actively developed, but it provides a solid minimum set of functionality and works on Python versions 3.5 though 3.9.

+If you would like more functionality or if you find a bug, please open a PR :).

 ### Installation